aws-solutions-library-samples/aws-insurancelake-etl/docs/schema_mapping.md

 |DestName	|required	|The desired Spark/Parquet-conforming name of the column; use `null` to explicitly drop the field
 |Description	|optional	|Example extra field to use for describing the column or mapping; this value will be ignored, as will any other field not specifically identified in this documentation

 If commas are included in the field names, you must surround the field name with quotes `"` following the CSV standard.
-Similarly, if quotes are in the field names, you must use the doublequotes escape technique (in other words `""`).
+Similarly, if quotes are in the field names, you must use the double quotes escape sequence (in other words `""`).
 Other special characters such as spaces can be simply included in the `SourceName` field as they appear in the source data.

 Example:
 ```csv